ava-labs/avalanche-docs/docs/subnets/introduction-to-vm.md

 Users can interact with a blockchain and its VM through handlers exposed by the VM's API.

-Handlers serve responses for the incoming HTTP requests; and handlers can also be wrapped with **gRPC** for efficiently communicating with other services such as `AvalancheGo`.
-VM implements 2 kinds of handlers:
+VMs expose two types of handlers to serve responses for incoming requests:

 - **Blockchain Handlers** - They help in interacting with blockchains instantiated by the VM.
 The API's endpoint will be different for different chains.
 The access path pattern is `/ext/bc/[chainID]`.
 In the VM code, they are referred as just handlers.
 - **VM Handlers** - They help in accessing VM directly.
 These are optional for reasons such as parsing genesis bytes required to instantiate new blockchains.
 The access path pattern is `/ext/vm/[vmID]`.
 In the VM code, they are referred as static handlers.